martynbiz/stiracuk/README.md

 https://bower.io/search/

-For all other dependencies (including those not available to Bower) put into the src/js folder.
+For all other dependencies (e.g. those not available to Bower) put into the src/js folder.

 Once the dependencies is available, add it to the gulpfile array so that it is